blues/app-accelerators/27-cellular-connected-electronic-kiosk/README.md

 var data = {"message":"Hello world!"}
 ````

 Your web application can then access and use this data however you want.
-In this way, `kiosk_data` acts as a way of passing dynamic data to the web app without triggering a full download of the .zip file.
+In this way, `kiosk_data` acts as a way of passing dynamic data to the web app without needing to modify the contents of the .zip file and re-download the whole thing.

 ## microSD Card Setup